Macy's seeks to block Penney from selling certain Martha Stewart goods

-NEW YORK, April 16 (Reuters) - Macy’s Inc has asked a New York court for a temporary restraining order to block rival J.C.
-Penney Co Inc from selling unbranded Martha Stewart goods in its stores, the latest twist in a legal battle between the two department store chains over rights to the domestic doyenne’s products.
+NEW YORK (Reuters) - Macy’s Inc (M.N) has asked a New York court for a temporary restraining order to block rival J.C.
+Penney Co Inc (JCP.N) from selling unbranded Martha Stewart goods in its stores, the latest twist in a legal battle between the two department store chains over rights to the domestic doyenne’s products.

-Macy’s sued Penney and Stewart’s company, Martha Stewart Living Omnimedia, after they announced a deal to launch Martha Stewart stores within Penney stores.
+Macy’s sued Penney and Stewart’s company, Martha Stewart Living Omnimedia MSO.N, after they announced a deal to launch Martha Stewart stores within Penney stores.

 Macy’s claimed it has the exclusive right to sell Martha Stewart goods in certain categories such as bedding, bath and tableware under a 2006 agreement that lasts through 2018.